Still have questions? Contact Us

 Frequently Asked Questions

-To search for a topic, press Ctrl + F and type in key word, press enter.
+To search for a topic, press Ctrl + F and type in a keyword, press enter.

 How do Pick #'s work?

 If you had 3rd pick, for example, that means that 2 people get to arrive before you and choose their pups.
 Then you will pick from the remaining pups.